DanielFCubides/cerebro-meli/README.md

 - adapters: there files handle how the systems get and send information to the outside world, we only have a rest implementation for now, and the logic of how the request is processed and how the response is build do not affect the core business logic.

+### TODOs

+1. Review bug with big entries.
+2. Add some tool for logs and monitoring.
+3. Add swagger documentation.
+4. Kubernetes file deployment.
+5. Add some diagrams to the documentations.
+6. Add problem statement to repository.

 ## Authors

 - **Daniel Fernando Cubides** - [DanielFCubides](https://github.com/DanielFCubides)